Our AI uses complex math and algorithms to understand your financial behavior.

 2. Earnings Profile: Typically users with consistent income, income-related deposits from the same source/platform/employer, for almost the same amount, at almost the same time (daily, weekly, monthly, bi-monthly), deposited into their checking account, with the same description, tend to qualify for a Line.

 Users whose recent bank statements (3 months or more) reflect the above, tend to qualify for a line.

-The main contributing general attributes for the earning profile are:
+The general attributes of an earning profile are:

-Deposit history: Deposit size and number of recurring deposits in your account.
+Deposit history: Deposit the size and the number of recurring deposits in your account.